stax76/Get-MediaInfo/README.md

 ## Installation

 Go to the release page and download the release.
-It contains one ps1 file and two DLL files, keep all three files in the same folder and load Get-MediaInfo.ps1 via dot sourcing.
+It contains one ps1 file and two dll files, keep all three files in the same folder and load Get-MediaInfo.ps1 via dot sourcing.

 ## Examples